From a Bookselling Website to an E-commerce Giant – The Amazon Story

 Amazon is infamous for using patents as competitive hindrances.
 For instance, they patented a customer referral system called ‘Affiliate program’ on February 22, 2000.
 Consequently, industry leaders like Tim O’Reilly spoke out against patents like these that ‘limit the development of the e-commerce industry’.
 Bezos responded to this.
 Ultimately, the feud ended with both of them visiting Washington, D.C. to lobby for patent reform.

 It would be extremely disappointing if Amazon was only famous for these controversies.
 Thankfully, that’s not the case.
 It is continuously in the news for helping small businesses and giving a platform to disadvantaged people.
 What an all-rounder!

 Amazon stresses on the fact that half of the products sold on their site worldwide actually come from small and medium-sized businesses.
 They showcase stories of small businesses that have access to worldwide consumers because of their services.
 The Amazon ‘Fulfillment program’ offers two-day shipping by preshipping their items to their fulfillment centers.
 Amazon handles the shipping, packaging and customer service.
 Talk about planning ahead, huh?

 2) Community Care

-This company goes big in everything and CSR is no exception, They have numerous far-reaching initiatives across different geographies.
+This company goes big in everything.
+CSR is no exception.
+They have numerous far-reaching initiatives across different geographies.
 Some of the stories are reflected in the About Amazon section of their website.
 One thing’s for sure, if you have a good product, Amazon will make you sell it right.